joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/lesson-notes/README.md

 ### Get first

 By now, you should be pretty comfortable creating methods for linked lists.
-Challenge yourself to do this one!
+Be sure to think of your strategy before coding.
+If you don't understand what you are supposed to code, you will not be able to succeed.
+Sometimes it feels like there is no time to stop and think or look something up, but much more time can easily be sunk into the state of 'fuzzy thinking/fuzzy coding'.

 <details><summary>get first</summary>